DenDen047/useful_commands/README.md

 ## TODO
 - [ ] extract all zip files under the directory
 - [ ] remove copied files
-- [ ] pipeline for downloaded manga
+- [ ] pipeline from extraction to transformation for downloaded files